unknownv2/basm/README.md

 # basm

-Extensible script assembler and executor.
+Extensible script compiler and executor.
 Will have support for [CheatEngine](https://www.cheatengine.org/) scripts.

 ## Credits